Jorge-Andres-Moreno/Ansible_examples/README.md

 You can execute the file install.bash that have this commands or you can install manually.

--sudo apt install software-properties-common -y
+- sudo apt install software-properties-common -y
--sudo apt-add-repository ppa:ansible/ansible -y
+- sudo apt-add-repository ppa:ansible/ansible -y
--sudo apt install ansible -y
+- sudo apt install ansible -y